dleufer/embobada/about.md

 permalink: /about/
 ---

-embobada is an empty room in which something can be shown or done.
+embobada is an empty room in which something can be shown or done

 [jekyll-organization]: https://github.com/jekyll